 For many of us, drinking alcohol is an integral part of socializing, and never do we socialize more than during the holiday party circuit.
 If alcohol is important to you, it would be unrealistic to expect that you could (or should) cut it out of your diet overnight, especially during the holiday season.
 However, you can still be strategic about what you drink.

 At your next holiday party (or really any time of year), keep these tips in mind to imbibe without destroying your diet:

 - Among the bustle of a business dinner, feel free to quietly ask the waiter NOT to refill your wine glass after the first pour.
-You will find it remarkable how little you will miss the refills, as many people tend to drink a bottomless glass of wine without much thought.
+You will find it remarkable how little you will miss the refills, as many people tend to drink a bottomless glass of wine without much notice or thought.

 - Recognize your weakness.
-If one glass of wine leads to two to three glasses, but one mixed drink can hold you over throughout the evening, stick to the mixed drink during typical events and save the wine for a special occasion.
+If one glass of wine leads to two to three glasses, but one mixed drink can hold you throughout the evening, stick to the mixed drink during typical events and save the wine for a special occasion.

 - Liquid calories count!
 Think about choosing a lighter appetizer or entrée or skipping dessert if you’re having more than one drink.
 And remember that a little-too-much tends to weaken your will-power…you know the rest of that story.

 - Watch the size of your glass.
 If it is obviously over-sized, it holds much more than the standard 4 ounces.
 Martini glasses and wine glasses are the worst culprits.